 Are you in the process of creating your brand?
 Have you already done it?
 In any of the cases, you might have realized that the whole process takes time.
-And when you are in the initial phase, it is easy to doubt about which way is the best to follow.
+And when you are in the initial phase, it is easy to doubt which way is the best to follow.
 That’s why, when working with clients, I usually start by creating a moodboard.

 What is a moodboard?
-Basically, a moodboard is a collection of different visual and creative assets such as photos, fonts, colors and textures that can help you create the vibe you want your brand to evoke.
+Basically, a moodboard is a collection of different visual and creative assets such as photos, fonts, colors, and textures that can help you create the vibe you want your brand to evoke.
 It will be the result of the brand concept you already defined which usually comes from your own values and feelings.

 Now, you might be thinking that if you already know what you want, the fact of creating a moodboard is a waste of time.
-In my opinion, a moodboard is a very useful tool and here are some of the reasons why:
+In my opinion, a moodboard is a very useful tool, and here are some of the reasons why:

-Clarity: it helps you find ideas and try combinations that work and discard the ones that don’t until you find the one that reflects the concept you want to convey.
+It helps you find ideas and try combinations that work and discard the ones that don’t until you find the one that reflects the concept you want to convey.

-Communication: sometimes we don’t find the right words for what we’re trying to express, so using visual resources can make this process easier and make sure that everyone is on the same page and understands the same thing.
+Sometimes we don’t find the right words for what we’re trying to express, so using visual resources can make this process easier and make sure that everyone is on the same page and understands the same thing.

-Establish the concept: determine what is what you want this moodboard to express.
+Determine what is what you want this moodboard to express.

-Collect: research and get all the visual resources that resonate with the concept you’ve already chosen.
+Research and get all the visual resources that resonate with the concept you’ve already chosen.

-Curate: now that you have a good amount of resources, keep the ones that actually show what you want to depict and eliminate the ones that don’t totally convey your concept.
+Now that you have a good amount of resources, keep the ones that actually show what you want to depict and eliminate the ones that don’t totally convey your concept.

-Organize your items: now that you’ve left aside, what no longer works, visually arrange the remaining items on the board until you’re satisfied with the results.
+Now that you’ve left aside, what no longer works, visually arrange the remaining items on the board until you’re satisfied with the results.

-That’s it my friend!
-Create your moodboard and, if you have any doubts, send me a message and we can work on it together.
+That’s it, my friend!
+Create your moodboard, and if you have any doubts, send me a message and we can work on it together.